 Sporting Holidays in the UK

-No matter if you are an active person looking for sporting holidays or prefer only to watch, you don’t have to go far to enjoy sports.
+No matter if you are an active person looking for sporting holidays or prefer to only watch on one of our luxury cruises, you don’t have to go far to enjoy sports.
 The UK is a premier sporting destination for a variety of sports and a host to a number of prestigious sports events.
 The Olympics probably won’t be held so soon if you perhaps missed the 2012 London Summer Olympic Games but there are many sports to enjoy playing and watching in Britain each year.
 The highlights include:

 Golf.
 There is no better place in the world to play golf and buy golf clothes than the home of golf – Scotland.
 While the origin of the sport remains a matter of debate, there is no doubt that golf as we know it today was developed by the Scots as early as the Middle Ages.
 We recommend the Old Course at St Andrews which is widely regarded as the oldest golf course in the world and a host of many prestigious golf events.
 Another premier golfing destination is Muirfield in Gullane that will host the 2013 Open Championship.
 But if you would prefer a golf course closer to London, you can visit the Wentworth Club in Virginia Water that annually hosts the BMW PGA Championship since 2007.